 Movies EVERYONE Should See In Their Lifetime: The Blog

-Three years ago, I began, in the study hall of my middle school cafeteria, to draft a list.
+Four years ago, in the study hall of my middle school cafeteria, I began to draft a list.
 I titled it “Movies EVERYONE Should See In Their Lifetime.”
-I wanted everyone to fall in love with the movies I had, so I began to add all of my favorite movies to this small, half-a-google doc list.
+I wanted everyone to fall in love with the films I adored, so I began to add all of my favorite movies to this small, half-a-google doc list.
 I started taking suggestions, and looking at today’s list, I could still tell which movies were suggested by whom.
 This list became somewhat of my legacy.
 My friends quiz me on my claims that I know quotes from “every movie on the list” (which is only somewhat true), people I’ve barely even met already know about my list, and my Instagram polls get pretty heated when I claim Ethan Hunt is way better than James Bond.
 The natural next step was to share it with everyone, right?
-Every week, I go through a different movie that managed to make a list that now strains to stay one one page.
+Every week, I go through a different movie that managed to make a list that now strains to stay on two pages.
 What I liked, what I didn’t, where you can watch: you have found the movie you’ve been looking for, and it won’t take you a lifetime to see it.